Kiribati to Hawaii through the ITCZ

 Cell/Internet communications on the island is still in it's infancy, with spotty, slow links.
 Sending video was out of the question, but text and small photos could be shared back home.
 The Garmin Inreach seemed to have trouble sending and receiving texts with Christmas Island positioned only a few degrees above the equator.

-After two days of relaxing and strolling around scenic Port Vila, I headed to the airport at 5:30am.
-The very professional airport manager arranged customs, fee payment, and fueling for me very quickly.
-I was given permission to startup the engine and obtained my clearance.
+After two days of enjoying scenic Port Vila, I headed to the airport the next morning at 5:30am.
+The very capable airport manager arranged customs, fee payment, and fueling surprisingly quickly.
+Around me, the pilots and ground crew were laughing nervously as I started up the engine and obtained my clearance.
 I gave a thumbs up to my new friends as I taxied between the tightly spaced aircraft to the run-up area.
 The airport was quickly coming to life and I was fortunate to be one of the first aircraft granted permission to take-off.
+I back-taxied and zoom climbed away from the airport.
 At 9000 ft and 50 miles off the coast of Vanuatu, I diverted south in a giant arc to avoid another volcanic plume which had drifted south-east from Vanuatu.

 Photo credit: Pinterest

-Upon landing at Pago Pago, I was informed my reserved AVGAS was not available.
-I needed to scramble to find an alternative fuel source unless I wanted to remain in surprisingly expensive American Samoa for months awaiting fuel shipped from overseas.
+Upon landing at Pago Pago, I was bluntly told my reserved aviation fuel (AVGAS) was no longer available.
+I was in shock and needed to scramble to find an alternative fuel source unless I wanted to remain in surprisingly expensive American Samoa for months awaiting fuel shipped from overseas.
 The only other fuel supplier in American Samoa sold me 110 gallons of questionable AVGAS for $31/gallon.
-I was in a predicament, felt ripped-off, and my budget was completely blown.
+I was in a predicament, felt ripped-off, and running low on money.

 Photo credit: Prichard Airport Services